Last Updated on November 20, 2019

 - Sleeping with head forward, while traveling

-- Cyclical activity due to labor specialization
+- Specialized cyclical labor activity Cyclical activity due to labor specialization

 Pathophysiology of Repetitive Strain Injury

-Thus, put simply, rate of injury simply exceeds the rate of adaptation and healing in the tissue.
+Thus, put simply, the rate of injury simply exceeds the rate of adaptation and healing in the tissue.

-Clinical Presentation
+Clinical Presentation (Symptoms and Signs)

 Sports-related injuries involve the lower limb.

 The lab work is often normal.
-So are x-rays and other images.
+So are X-rays and other images.

-Nerve conduction studies and electromyography can reveal the of peripheral nerve compression or injury to know about the location and severity of the injury.
+Nerve conduction studies and electromyography can reveal the peripheral nerve compression or injury to know about the location and severity of the injury.

 Treatment of Repetitive Strain Injury

-Applying heat or cold over the painful area is known to soothe.
+- Local Heat or Cold: Applying heat or cold over the painful area is known to soothe.

-These are frequently used in the treatment of repetitive strain injuries.
-Steroid injections under ultrasonographic control increase accuracy and decrease the possibility.
+- Steroid Injections: Sterois heal the inflammation by their antiinflammatory action.Steroid injections under ultrasonographic control increase accuracy and decrease the possibility.

 - Supervised use of the injured part